-However, this method may not give you the lastest driver.
+However, this method may not give you the latest driver.
 If you have any input lag issues, we recommend using Driver Easy to help you detect any missing drivers, and download and install them automatically.

 Update your mouse driver automatically with Driver Easy (recommended)

 Your mouse driver can greatly impact the input.
 This is especially important while playing a video game.
 An outdated mouse driver may cause input lag.
 Issues, like drag and drop not working, would arise, too.
 So to prevent the inconvenience caused by these issues, you’re supposed to update your mouse driver.

 Here, we recommend Driver Easy as your great pick to update your drivers.
 It’s a useful tool that automatically recognizes your system and finds the correct drivers for it.
 You don’t need to risk downloading and installing the wrong driver and you don’t need to worry about making a mistake when installing.